mosets/docs/upgrade.md

 ### Upgrade completed
 If you've reached this point, congratulation.
 Your upgrade has completed.
 You're now running the latest version of Mosets Tree 3.9 on Joomla 3.7.

+## Upgrading From 3.9.6 to the latest version of {{version}} {#from-396-to-39}

+In Mosets Tree version 3.9.6, we introduce support for Joomla Update System, which means you can update Mosets Tree to the latest version with just a few clicks in your Joomla website's back-end.

+To do this, first, you need to setup and verify your Mosets Access Key.
+Head on to the [Access Key]({{version}}/access-key) documentation to learn how to set this up for your site.

+Once you have the Access Key set up and verified, you can update Mosets Tree as follows:

+1. Go to "**Extensions -> Manage -> Update**"
+2. Click "**Find Updates**" from the toolbar on top of the page.
+This will take a couple of seconds for your site to check for updates.
+3. If there is a Mosets Tree update available for your site, you'll see an entry for "Mosets Tree".
+Check the checkbox for "Mosets Tree" and click the "**Update**" button.
+4. The upgrade typically takes a couple of seconds.
+If all goes well, you'll see message informing you of the completed upgrade.

+Going forward, if there is an update to Mosets Tree, you will be notified when you login to your Joomla's website back-end.
+Just select "Mosets Tree" and click "Update" to update Mosets Tree.

 ## Database Schema Updates {#db-schema}